iffatul-anon/University-Portal-Core-Java/README.md

 Both users can view and update their profile and password.

 ## Features
-DIU Portal mainly have two parts
+This University Portal mainly have two parts

 * Faculty Portal